top of page

 Worn by members of the Recruitment Staff.

-Worn by Ranger Candidate Training School Drill Instructors.
+Worn by Ranger Candidate Training School Ranger Instructors.

 "Ruptured Duck" Pin